Lincoln Electric Education Partner Schools (LEEPS): A Quantum Step Forward for Welding Educators

 - Following completion of the Lincoln Electric welding safety, SMAW and GMAW U/LINC® Curriculum examinations, participating instructors receive a Lincoln Electric welding jacket with an Education Partners patch as well as Welding Safety, SMAW and GMAW process tab patches.

-Level 2: Intermediate Training
+Track 2: Intermediate Training

-Level 2 Requirements:
+Track 2 Requirements:

 - Welding instructors must participate in EITHER Beyond the Booth, a seminar that introduces instructors to classroom strategies and teaching tools aimed at helping them become better educators, OR the Welding Educators Workshop (WEW), intended to provide instructors with an introduction to correct safety and welding practices for every process.